 Not having a "trip" in this issue has been in part counter-

 balanced by a larger book review section.
-The books reviewed
+The books

 by Herb Gold are of definite interest on both sides of the